PlanQK/planqk-buildpacks/job-template-buildpack/README.md

 The Buildpack allows PlanQK coding projects to be packaged into Docker images to run on the PlanQK Platform.
 This buildpack must be present in a Builder together with the Python Buildpack.
+In this case the Builpack/python from Paketo was used.

 ## Behavior